chinmina/chinmina-git-credentials-buildkite-plugin/README.md

 of `chinmina-bridge`, and must be set up in your deployment explicitly.
 For more information, see the [Chinmina documentation][organization-profiles].

-Profiles must start with either `repo:` or `org:`, as this will determine whether the profile applies at the organization level (globally) or at the repo level.
-This affects caching behaviour in Chinmina.

 ## Developing

 Run tests and plugin linting locally using `docker compose`: